BlackSound1/Canadian-housing-prices-ML-pipeline/README.md

 **Note:** This project requires GCP credentials that are not public and are no longer valid.
 The following instructions were for internal use only.
 This repo is maintained for portfolio purposes only.

+A demo video showing the pipelines capabilities can be viewed here: https://www.youtube.com/watch?v=ZQttMPyt1t8.

 ## Setup

 1. Download the `keen-diode-...json` file from Discord and save it somewhere on your system.
 You will need it.